krazylek/calendar-month-array/readme.md

     ...
 ```

-With some formating and optional headers:
+With some formatting and optional headers:

 ``` js
 var sprintf = require('sprintf')